Hamiltonian limited valence model for liquid polyamorphism: Introduction

-Historically, the maximal valence model was implemented using a reaction scheme in the discrete molecular dynamics (DMD) algorithm\cite{Sitges}, which was first applied in 1959 to a system of hard spheres\cite{Alder1959}.
-The simplest case is the model with $z=1$\cite{Shumovsky2023}, which mimics the dimerization which may happen when metallic hydrogen dimerize and transforms into molecular hydrogen when the pressure is lowered.
-The model also reproduces a LLPT in sulfur for $z=2$\cite{Shumovsky2022}, which is associated with the polymerization at high pressure\cite{Henry_Sulfur_2020}, and a LLPT for $z=4$\cite{Shumovsky2023}, which mimics the hypothesized LLPT in the four coordinated liquids such as water and silica and also reproduces the region of density anomaly known to exist in these liquids.
+Historically, the limited valence model was implemented using a reaction scheme in the discrete molecular dynamics (DMD) algorithm~\cite{Sitges}.
+DMD which is also known as event driven molecular dynamics was first applied in 1959 to a system of hard spheres~\cite{Alder1959}.
+The simplest case is the model with $z=1$~\cite{Shumovsky2023}, which mimics the dimerization of metallic hydrogen into molecular hydrogen when the pressure is lowered.
+The model also reproduces a LLPT in sulfur for $z=2$~\cite{Shumovsky2022}, which is associated with the polymerization at high pressure~\cite{Henry_Sulfur_2020}, and a LLPT for $z=4$~\cite{Shumovsky2023}, which mimics the hypothesized LLPT in the four coordinated liquids such as water and silica and also reproduces the region of density anomaly known to exist in these liquids.

-In the previous publications\cite{Shumovsky2022,Shumovsky2023} using the DMD algorithm, the Hamiltonian requirement for the maximal valence model has been omitted.
-This omission, obviously contradicts the regular definition of statistical mechanics, since in this case the potential energy of the system depends not only on the configurational space, but also on the trajectory of the system in this space, and hence makes definition of the entropy ambiguous.
-This problem was solved in a directional variant of maximal valence model based on the Kern-Frenkel model of patchy colloids\cite{Smallenburg2013} by introducing random reassignment of bonds among pairs of particles for which their geometrical position allows them to have bonds, but only one of them has the bond at each moment of time.
-This approach does not make the model strictly Hamiltonian but creates a new configurational space consisting of multiple copies of the original configurational space in which each copy corresponds to a possible bond assignment with equal probability.
+In the previous publications~\cite{Shumovsky2022,Shumovsky2023} using the DMD algorithm, the Hamiltonian requirement for the limited valence model was omitted.
+This omission, obviously contradicts the regular definition of statistical mechanics, since in this case the potential energy of the system depends not only on the configurational space but also on the trajectory of the system in this space, thus making the definition of the entropy ambiguous.
+This problem also arises in a directional variant of the limited valence model based on the Kern-Frenkel model of patchy colloids~\cite{Kalyuzhnyi_2007} in which a pair of particles with overlapping patches may or may not have a bond, but if the patches are so wide that a patch overlaps with multiple patches of other particles, only one bond per patch is allowed.
+This is solved by introducing random reassignment of bonds among pairs of particles for which their geometrical position allows them to have a bond, so that only at most one bond per patch can exist at each moment of time.
+The reassignment is produced with a probability proportional to the Boltzmann factor of the bond formation, which ensures correct evaluation of entropy via thermodynamic integration.